GGGalang/GGGalang.github.io/PleaseReadMeDearSir.txt

 know.
 I might have to make some sort of database to store all that, and I'm not sure if I want to dive into the complicated world of DBs such as MongoDB.

 Another, simpler(?) idea is to USE TEXT FILES in order to store article content.
 I can probably "kind of" do something like this by using javascript, but I need a way where ALL article text is stored in ONE text file AND be able to APPLY STYLES on the text.
+Making a text file for EACH article is very impractical, and by very I mean VERY.

 Current methods I saw were embedding a text file with html/js but that embeds the WHOLE file.
 I need only certain lines of text.
 Furthermore, some solutions offered on sites like Stack overflow don't allow styles to be applied.
 If I want to make this good idea a reality, I need to do more research, maybe use a few libraries, who knows.

 There are more ideas in store for the future of this website, but for now, this is what we have.
 Cheers!